2019 is the UN International Year of Indigenous Languages!

 Online Articles, Books, and Other Resources

-- Language Documentation and Conservation is a peer-reviewed, open-access journal.
+- Language Documentation & Conservation is a peer-reviewed, open-access journal.

-- Language Documentation and Description is another open-access journal.
+- Language Documentation and Description is another peer-reviewed, open-access journal.

 - Revitalizing Indigenous Languages discusses "opportunities and obstacles faced by language revitalization efforts, programs and models for promoting indigenous languages, the role of writing in indigenous language renewal, and how new technology is being used to compile indigenous language dictionaries, publish indigenous language materials, and link together dispersed language communities."